 I started by creating a wood base with scraps left over from my DIY Headboard build a while back.

-I then printed off a map template online and began the painstaking process of tracing it onto the wood.
-I won’t go into details but I will say this was not a fast process!!
+I then printed off a map template online and began the painstaking process of tracing it onto the wood-the easiest way to do this is using carbon paper between the printed map and the wood.
+The stain you use later will cover the traced lines.

 Here you can see the map traced onto the wood.
 After I traced the map I prepared the wood with a wood conditioner and sanded it with a fine grain sandpaper.
 (DO NOT SKIP THIS STEP-YOUR STAIN WILL BLEED IF YOU DO NOT CONDITION YOUR WOOD!!)

 I then used the leftover Mission Oak stain from my headboard project and a small paintbrush to paint the map design onto the wood.